PM to chair CSIR Society meeting: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The CSIR is a Society under the Department of Scientific and Industrial Research, Ministry of Science & Technology and the Prime Minister is the Society’s President.

-The Union Minister for Science & Technology, Dr Jitendra Singh, being the Vice President of CSIR, Nirmala Sitaraman, Union Minister of Finance and Piyush Goyal, Union Minister of Commerce and Industry will also be present.
+The Union Minister for Science & Technology, Dr Jitendra Singh, being the Vice President of CSIR, Nirmala Sitharaman, Union Minister of Finance and Piyush Goyal, Union Minister of Commerce and Industry will also be present.
 The CSIR Society comprises eminent scientists, industrialists, and senior officials of scientific ministries.
-The Society meets annually to review CSIR activities and deliberate on its future programmes
+The Society meets annually to review CSIR activities and deliberate on its future programmes.

 Briefing the media, about the CSIR Society meeting and achievements of CSIR, Dr Jitendra Singh said, CSIR’s research efforts are now mainly focussed on green energy technologies, STI interventions to generate employment and raise income levels in rural India.
 He said, strengthening self-reliance across industrial sectors, facilitating infrastructure developments, and developing critical S&T human resources are also the mandate of CSIR and the R&D conglomerate is adopting Artificial Intelligence and Machine Learning platforms for its scientific pursuits.